martelkr/cppsocket/README.md

 ## Thread Safety

-Do not share TCPServer, TCPClient, UDPClient or UDPServer objects across threads unless you provide your own thread safety on the send/read and accept calls.
+Do not share TcpServer, TcpClient, UDPClient or UdpServer objects across threads unless you provide your own thread safety on the send/read and accept calls.

 ## Installation